Although it doesn’t have the sprawl of other top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 With its four on-site restaurants, the Vista Premio Kyoto is perfect for foodies who want to stick close to home.
 Whether its Japanese BBQ beef at Itsushima, Italian pasta at Roccaccio, a breakfast buffet at Mokumoku or Chinese hotpot at XiaoFeiYang, there’s a dish to suit every taste here.

 And the location of the Vista Premio Kyoto gets top marks, too.
-Located next to a shopping centre, one of the busiest pedestrian roads in Kyoto and within walking distance of Gion and Nishiki Market, this hotel is the perfect base to explore the city to its fullest.
+Located next to a shopping centre, one of the city’s busiest pedestrian roads and within walking distance of Gion and Nishiki Market, this hotel is the perfect base to explore the city to its fullest.

 Royal Park Hotel The Kyoto